Paragonimus skrjabini: Life Cycle

 The life cycle of P. skrjabini involves three hosts.
 The first intermediate host is a mollusk (typically a snail), the second intermediate host is a crustacean (typically a crab), and the definitive host is a mammal such as a dog, cat, or a human.
 Among others, freshwater crab species of the genus Nanhaipotamon are known to be second intermediate hosts for P. skrjabini.
 The mammal is the definitive host because it is the site where sexual reproduction occurs and adult P. skrjabini flukes develop.
 Infection begins when humans consume raw or uncooked crustaceans such as crabs that contain metacercariae of P. skrjabini.
 P. skrjabini metacercarie are typically located in the muscles of the crabs's bodies (Zhang et al. 2012).
 Next, in the animal or human's small intestine, the metacercarie excyst (emerge from a cyst) and travel to the abdomen before ultimately moving into the lungs.
 There, adult worms begin to grow and develop.
 P. skrjabini in humans, however, are known to often fail to make it to the lungs and thus don't reach the stage of adult development.
 Rather, immature P. skrjabini parasites stay undeveloped and enter the human host's brain, muscles, and various other subcutaneous tissues, leading to extrapulmonary neurologic and abdominal paragonimiasis.
 P. skrjabini trematodes in the mammal produce and fertilize eggs that then exit the host, typically through feces.
 In water, the eggs hatch and release miracidium that in turn infect a snail.
 A sporocyst that contains germinal cells forms in the snail's body cavity, and, following asexual reproduction, produces rediae.
 Rediae produce cercariae (the larval form of the parasite).
 The cercariae migrate from the snail to a crab, entering either through direct penetration or by the consumption of the snail by the crab.
 Often, multiple species of Paragonimus can be found coexisting in one crustacean, suggesting that metacercariae of different species do not compete with each other within the host.
 The life cycle of P. skrjabini starts over again as mammals or humans eat the crab.

 Morphology

 The encysted metacercaria of P. skrjabini tend to have a round and circular shape with a cyst wall that consists of a fragile outer later and thicker middle and inner layers.
-Excysted metacercariae of P. skrjabini have an oral sucker and a ventral sucker measuring 80-120 µm and 120-60 µm in diameter, respectively.
+Excysted metacercariae of P. skrjabini have an oral sucker and a ventral sucker measuring 80-120 μm and 120-60 μm in diameter, respectively.
 The morphological characteristics of adult worms of P. skrjabini are an elongated body with scattered, singularly arranged cuticular spines, branched testes and ovaries, and a ventral sucker that is larger than the oral sucker.
 Due to the presence of both ovaries and testes in P. skrjabini parasites, they are hermaphroditic.
-An esophagus and truncated pharnyx make up the adult digestive system.
+An esophagus and truncated pharynx make up the adult digestive system.